drpvkalyan/wp-wizard-cloak/readme.txt

 == Description ==

 = Shorten your links.
-Turn long URLs into your-domain.com/short-url.  =
+Turn long URLs into your-domain.com/short-url.
+Great for affiliate marketers who want to cloak their links, or anyone else who wants to have pretty URLs and track their outbound traffic. =

 Here's how it works: